 |You CAN learn to negotiate|

-So how do you handle the dreaded salary box on online job application sites?
+So how to handle the salary requirement question?
 You have several options, most of which have risks.

-1) Enter the lowest salary that you are willing to take.
+1) Enter the lowest possible salary you are willing to take.

-2) Enter the salary you really want (based, of course, upon your salary history, the position requirements, and what the going rate likely is).
+2) Enter the salary you really want (based, of course, upon your salary history, the position requirements, and what the going rate likely is due to the bad economy).

 Risk: You may price yourself too high or too low for the position.